 Commercial office spaces are no longer uniform and boring.
 Modern commercial offices should showcase artwork to inspire creativity and imagination in employees.
-Artwork gives workers a mental and visual break throughout the work day which can inspire new ideas and increase productivity.
+The artwork gives workers a mental and visual break throughout the workday which can inspire new ideas and increase productivity.

 13. Incorporate Natural Materials

 Incorporating wood and other natural materials into an office space can influence the well-being of employees, as nature has been shown to have a calming effect on people.